monikase/AI_Ethics/Fairness_Implementation_Playbook/Fair_AI_Scrum_toolkit.md

 ## The Fair AI Scrum Toolkit will connect with other components of the Fairness Implementation Playbook in several ways:

 - It will provide the team-level foundation for organizational fairness governance outlined in **Organizational Integration Toolkit**.
 - Ceremony modifications will include review points for architecture-specific fairness considerations from **Advanced Architecture Cookbook**.
-- Document templates will reference regulatory requirements addressed in **Regulatory Compliance Guide**. and do all the document more wider applicable, case study will be later added in separate file.
+- Document templates will reference regulatory requirements addressed in **Regulatory Compliance Guide**.

 ---